Dhanyamala-G/EXP-4/README.md

 # EXP-4
 EXP.
 NO. 4.
 HALFWAVE  AND FULL WAVE  RECTIFIERS

+AIM: <br>
-AIM: To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.
+To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.

 COMPONENTS  AND  EQUIPMENT  REQUIRED:  Diodes,  Resistor,  Transformer,  Voltmeter, Ammeter, Breadboard and CRO.

+THEORY:     <br>
-THEORY: Rectifier changes ac to dc and it is an essential part of power supply.
+Rectifier changes ac to dc and it is an essential part of power supply.
 The unique property of a diode, permitting the current to flow in one direction, is utilised in rectifiers.

 Half Wave Rectifier